💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Once you decide to switch to a VoIP phone system, you’ll need to decide whether a non-fixed or fixed VoIP phone number is best for your business.

-A non-fixed VoIP phone number doesn’t need a fixed address: this is why people sometimes refer to them as a “virtual phone number,” which can be linked to any location across the world.
+A non-fixed VoIP phone number doesn’t need a fixed address.
+This is why people sometimes refer to them as a “virtual phone number,” which can be linked to any location across the world.

 This ease of use is perfect if you have a remote team or offices in various locations across the globe.
+(These guides walk you through how to set up VoIP at home or in an office.)

 If you want more information before choosing your VoIP solution, take a look at our Non-fixed vs. Fixed VoIP article.

-How do I obtain a VoIP phone number?
+How do I get a VoIP number?

 The first thing you need to do is choose a reliable VoIP service provider.
-Take a look at our list of 13 best VoIP service providers for small businesses if you need some help selecting one.
+Take a look at our list of the best VoIP service providers for small businesses if you need some help selecting one.

 Make sure when selecting your VoIP plan that you pay close attention to the features that your service provider offers.
 These can vary from one provider to another.

-Now it’s time to choose which devices you want linked to your VoIP phone number—this could be your desk phone, cell phone, tablet, laptop, desktop computer, or all of the above.
+Now it’s time to choose which devices you want linked to your VoIP phone number — this could be your desk phone, cell phone, tablet, laptop, desktop computer, or all of the above.

 RingCentral is our top VoIP choice for small businesses because of its unlimited domestic business phone and messaging, starting at just $19.99/mo.